5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 Question Order Bias

-In some cases, the initial questions of your survey could influence the answers your respondents give to the subsequent questions later on in the survey.
-For example, asking questions about the overall satisfaction with the quality of customer support at LeadQuizzes after the specific satisfaction questions may lead to biased responses.
+In some cases, the initial questions of your survey could influence the subsequent answers.
+This happens because respondents may carry their mindset over to the questions that follow later on.
+For example, asking about overall satisfaction with LeadQuizzes after specific questions can be tricky.
+This sequence often leads to biased responses from your participants.

-Due to the so-called assimilation effect, the answer to a latter question resembles the answers to previous questions more closely than it would if it had preceded them or if it had been asked independently.
+This is known as the assimilation effect.
+It means the answer to a latter question resembles previous answers more closely than usual.
+This occurs more often than if the question had preceded them or had been asked independently.

-This form of bias in research can be caused not only by the order of questions in a survey but by the order of answer options as well.
-Our experience has shown that in online and print surveys, respondents usually prefer some of the first few answer options, while during phone and in-person surveys (where the interviewer is reading the answers) the respondents are more likely to opt for some of the latter options.
+This form of research bias is not only caused by the order of questions.
+It can also be triggered by the order of the answer options themselves.
+Our experience has shown that respondents in online and print surveys usually prefer the first few options.
+Conversely, during phone and in-person surveys, respondents are more likely to opt for the latter options.

 What can you do to minimize the question order research bias?
-Some of the things you could do are reduce the number of scale-type questions and make your questions as engaging as possible, randomize your questions and answer options, group your questions around a common topic, and so on.
+One effective thing you could do is reduce the number of scale-type questions.
+You should also make your questions as engaging as possible.
+Additionally, try to randomize your options and group your questions around a common topic.

 5. Information bias

-Information bias can refer to any misrepresentation of truthfulness that occurs during the collection, handling, or analysis of data in a research study, survey, or an experiment.
-Some of the most common forms of information bias include misclassification bias, recall bias, observer bias, and reporting bias.
+Information bias refers to any misrepresentation of truth during a research study.
+It often occurs during the collection, handling, or analysis of data in surveys and experiments.
+You should be aware of several common forms of this bias.
+These include misclassification, recall, observer, and reporting bias.

 Reporting bias

-Reporting bias (also known as outcome reporting bias or publication bias) originates from academic research and happens when the outcome of a research study affects the decision whether to publish the results or not.
-Often, authors and researches have the tendency to publish only the research that has brought upon significant results.
+Reporting bias is also known as outcome reporting or publication bias.
+This issue originates from academic research and occurs when study outcomes dictate whether results get published.
+Often, authors and researchers tend to share only the work that shows significant results.
+Consequently, they may ignore studies that do not meet certain expectations.

 This type of bias can be found in marketing as well.
-For example, if a brand or a company runs a survey to check what their target population thinks of their new product and the results show that customer satisfaction is on a low level – they are highly unlikely to brag about it, aren’t they?
+For example, a brand might run a survey to see what people think of a new product.
+If the results show low customer satisfaction, the company is unlikely to share that data.
+They certainly wouldn’t brag about poor performance, would they?

-Above, we’ve identified the 5 main types of bias in research – sampling bias, nonresponse bias, response bias, question order bias, and information bias – that are most likely to find their way into your surveys and tamper with your research methodology and results.
+Above, we’ve identified the 5 main types of bias in research.
+These include sampling, nonresponse, response, question order, and information bias.
+Such errors are likely to find their way into your surveys.
+Unfortunately, they can easily tamper with your research methodology and final results.

-In addition, I’ve shared several tips on how you may fight each of the biases and what you can do to prevent those from occurring in the first place.
-Basically, if you make sure you’re serving quality questions to the right people while being aware of the potential sources of bias, you have a much higher chance of conducting a bias-free survey and obtaining reliable results.
+In addition, I’ve shared several tips on how to fight each of these biases.
+You can use these strategies to prevent them from occurring in the first place.
+Basically, you should serve quality questions to the right people.
+By staying aware of potential sources of bias, you have a much higher chance of obtaining reliable results.

-If you are looking to conduct your own bias-free quantitative or qualitative research, check out our survey maker today (free survey templates for all users)!
+Are you looking to conduct your own bias-free quantitative or qualitative research?
+If so, check out our survey maker today!
+We also offer free survey templates for all of our users.